Loans

 Federal Direct Loan

-Federal Direct loans are borrowed funds that you must repay with interest.
-A federal student loan allows students to borrow money to help pay for college through loan programs supported by the federal government.
+Federal Direct Subsidized and Unsubsidized Loans are borrowed funds that you must begin to repay, with interest, after you graduate or stop attending school at least half-time (6 credits).
+A Federal Direct loan allows students to borrow money to help pay for college through loan programs supported by the federal government.
 They have low interest rates and offer flexible repayment terms, benefits, and options.
-All students must first complete the financial aid application process.
-If you are eligible for a loan, an offer will be included on your award letter.
+All students must first complete the Free Application for Federal Student Aid (FAFSA).
+If you are eligible for a loan, an offer will be included on your financial aid offer letter.

-If you are a parent of a dependent student, you may borrow money in their name to help meet the student's educational expenses.
-To be eligible for a Federal Plus Loan for Undergraduate Students, you must demonstrate that you have unmet financial need and that you do not have an adverse credit history.
+If you are a parent of a dependent student, you may borrow money on the student’s behalf to help pay their educational expenses.
+To be eligible for a Federal Plus Loan for Parents of Undergraduate Students, the student first complete the Free Application for Federal Student Aid (FAFSA) and the parent must not have an adverse credit history.

-Private Loans can have a much higher interest rate than Direct Loans.
-Contact your lender for more information.
+Private Education Loans can have a much higher interest rate than Direct Loans.
+Clark College does not recommend lenders or use preferred lender lists.
+Choose your lender and complete their Private Loan application process.

 Useful Links